hack4impact-upenn/ronald-mcdonald-house/README.md

 python manage.py setup_dev
 ```

 Note that this will create an admin user with email and password specified by the `ADMIN_EMAIL` and `ADMIN_PASSWORD` config variables.
-If not specified, they are both `admin@prmh.org` and `password` respectively.

 ##### [Optional] Add fake data to the database